chakravala/Grassmann.jl/README.md

 The maintainers of Grassmann and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
 [Learn more.](https://tidelift.com/subscription/pkg/julia-grassmann?utm_source=julia-grassmann&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

-## DirectSum yields `VectorBundle` parametric type polymorphism ⨁
+## DirectSum yields `TensorBundle` parametric type polymorphism ⨁

 The *DirectSum.jl* package is a work in progress providing the necessary tools to work with an arbitrary `Manifold` specified by an encoding.
-Due to the parametric type system for the generating `VectorBundle`, the Julia compiler can fully preallocate and often cache values efficiently ahead of run-time.
+Due to the parametric type system for the generating `TensorBundle`, the Julia compiler can fully preallocate and often cache values efficiently ahead of run-time.
 Although intended for use with the *Grassmann.jl* package, `DirectSum` can be used independently.

 Let `n` be the rank of a `Manifold{n}`.
-The type `VectorBundle{n,ℙ,g,ν,μ}` uses *byte-encoded* data available at pre-compilation, where `ℙ` specifies the basis for up and down projection, `g` is a bilinear form that specifies the metric of the space, and `μ` is an integer specifying the order of the tangent bundle (i.e. multiplicity limit of Leibniz-Taylor monomials).
+The type `TensorBundle{n,ℙ,g,ν,μ}` uses *byte-encoded* data available at pre-compilation, where `ℙ` specifies the basis for up and down projection, `g` is a bilinear form that specifies the metric of the space, and `μ` is an integer specifying the order of the tangent bundle (i.e. multiplicity limit of Leibniz-Taylor monomials).
 Lastly, `ν` is the number of tangent variables.

 The metric signature of the `SubManifold{V,1}` elements of a vector space `V` can be specified with the `V"..."` constructor by using `+` and `-` to specify whether the `SubManifold{V,1}` element of the corresponding index squares to `+1` or `-1`.
-For example, `S"+++"` constructs a positive definite 3-dimensional `VectorBundle`.
+For example, `S"+++"` constructs a positive definite 3-dimensional `TensorBundle`.
 ```Julia
 julia> ℝ^3 == V"+++" == Manifold(3)
 true